thingsboard/thingsboard.github.io/_includes/docs/tutorials/function-based-on-telemetry-from-two-devices.md

 ```
 {:.copy-code}

-After waiting for the period specified in the generator nodes, you will be able to see the telemetry on the “Latest telemetry” tab of your devices.
+After waiting for the period specified in the generator nodes, you will be able to see the telemetry on the "**Latest telemetry**" tab of your devices.

 {% include images-gallery.html imageCollection="thermometer-telemetry" %}

 ## Create calculated field

-**Calculated fields** allow users to perform real-time calculations based on telemetry data and/or attributes.
+The **Calculated fields** feature allows users to perform real-time calculations based on telemetry data and/or attributes.
 You can learn more about calculated fields [here](/docs/{{docsPrefix}}user-guide/calculated-fields/){:target="_blank"}.

 As part of our example, add a calculated field to the Warehouse A resource that calculates the difference between the temperature values of the two thermometers and stores the result as a new telemetry value with the key **deltaTemperature**.